pixelhandler/vertebrae/README.md

 Some links to see framework running:
  * products package at : <http://vertebrae-framework.herokuapp.com/products>
  * hello package at : <http://vertebrae-framework.herokuapp.com/hello>
-    * add a paramtert like your name or 'joe': <http://vertebrae-framework.herokuapp.com/hello/joe>
+    * add a parameter like your name or 'joe': <http://vertebrae-framework.herokuapp.com/hello/joe>

 ## Hello World example using a Backbone View as a Layout Manager

 Routes in the hello package

     /hello
-    /hello:name
+    /hello/:name

 without the name parameter only one the 'about' view is rendered in the layout; with the parameter e.g. /hello/bill two views are rendered in the layout a 'welcome' and an 'about' view

-### Part 1
+### Part 1: *welcome* section

 Using a Layout view involves: adding a route, route handler function in App, new "hello" package with a template and view.
 The package controller file *hello.js* extends the Controller.prototype and is based on a (template) copy of the Controller.prototype in *src/controller.js*.
 The WelcomeSectionView prototype extends the SectionView prototype (class) and requries both **name** and **destination** properties when instantiated.
 The *application.js* method 'showHello' is mapped to the route '/hello/:name' and the showHello method instantiates a controller object